Skip to content

 SHARE VIA:

-It’s time for hospital accreditation week and you have taken the posters off of the walls, had all of the computers PAT tested and the team have even completed their mandatory competencies.
-The Infection Control team do a final sweep of the department and make sure the alcohol hand rub dispensers are in a perfect position.
-As you lead them out you hear a giggle from one of the cubicles followed by a slow drifting stream of iridescent bubbles.
+It’s time for hospital accreditation week, and you have removed the posters from the walls, had all of the computers PAT tested, and the team has even completed their mandatory competencies.
+The Infection Control team does a final sweep of the department and makes sure the alcohol hand rub dispensers are in a perfect position.
+As you lead them out, you hear a giggle from one of the cubicles, followed by a slow drifting stream of iridescent bubbles.

 “Bubbles?
 Bubbles!
 Get them out of here!
 They are harbouring all sorts of germs!”